sigurdga/django-by-errors/doc/index.rst

 That worked.
 Before adding ingredient objects, go back and add some more food objects, like "egg", "milk", "salt" and "wheat flour".

 And then, add a new ingredient object.
-Choose "Basic Pancakes", "Milk", "0.5" and "liter" and save.
+Choose "My Pancakes", "Milk", "0.5" and "liter" and save.

 We get redirected back to the Ingredient list, and see that we need to add a